 The Labrador Retriever

 We can’t say enough good things about America’s most popular dog, your favorite and ours.
-Family choice for thousands and for good reason, the Labrador Retriever loves running and playing and being outdoors in general.
+The family choice for thousands and for good reason, the Labrador Retriever loves running and playing and being outdoors in general.
 She has been described as weatherproof, waterproof, and tenacious—excellent qualities all.
 The consummate athlete, she is also friendly to a fault and loves to explore.
 This makes her a delightful hiking partner for you to be sure, but also for others you encounter since they’ll recognize her as a non-threatening, tail-wagging presence on the trail.